kelseyhightower/pipeline/labs/github-repositories.md

 ## Mirror GitHub Repositories to Cloud Source Repositories

-Currently Container Builder only supports build triggers on [Cloud Source Repositories](https://cloud.google.com/source-repositories)(CSR).
+Currently Cloud Build only supports build triggers on [Cloud Source Repositories](https://cloud.google.com/source-repositories)(CSR).
 In this section you will create the Cloud Source Repositories that will mirror each of the GitHub repositories created in the previous section.

 Set the list of repository names: